ShahjahanMirza/AI-VoiceAssistant/README.md

 - "Give information" - Triggers the assistant to converse based on the knowledge document
 - "Upload document" - Uploads a document for the assistant to read and converse based on the uploaded document
 - "Upload image" - Uploads an image for the assistant to read and converse based on the uploaded image
+- "Take snapshot" - Open up front camera to take a picture then talk to LLM about it.
 - "Generate code" - Generates working code based on voice commands and outputs it in a .py file
 - "Modify program" - Fixes an uploaded .py file and rewrites with fixed working code
 - "Add event" - Adds an event to the Google Calendar via API